-Consult a counselor to help you work through and overcome the source of your resentment.
-Simply click here to find one now.
+Speak to an accredited and experienced therapist to help you work through and overcome the source of your resentment.
+Simply click here to connect with one via BetterHelp.com.

 People are flawed, complicated creatures.
 It’s easy to make wrong decisions because they are often so much easier than doing the right thing.